junxit/us-congress-bills-116/metadata.md

 - 2019-03-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 427 - 1 (Roll no. 122). (text: CR H2660)
 - 2019-03-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 427 - 1 (Roll no. 122).(text: CR H2660)
 - 2019-03-12 — The title of the measure was amended.
 Agreed to without objection.
+- 2019-03-13 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.